informationcake/mosaicking-SWARP/README.md

 This can all be run inside the container with one script.
 First, select a sky position and area from the LOFAR surveys website and download a CSV file containing the relevant file paths. https://vo.astron.nl/lotss_dr2/q/query_mosaics/form

+An example csv file is provided in this repo (scripts/lofar/lofar-files.csv)

-Then run the get-lofar-data-parallel.sh script with the input mosaic CSV file.
+Then run the get-lofar-data-parallel.sh script with the input mosaic CSV file as an argument.
 Data will be downloaded and a mosaic will be made.